Edana87/ec2-ai-agent-enhancement/README.md

 🧠 The Idea

 During Netflix’s busiest streaming hours, EC2 incidents pile up fast.
-Engineers had to open the incident, copy the instance ID, run the remediation, then verify logs — all under pressure.
+Engineers had to open the incident, copy the instance ID, run the remediation, then verify logs.

 I built an AI-powered extension for the WL2 system that could: